Perfect Iced Pumpkin Cookies: Not Complicated

 - EGGS: This recipe is written for large eggs.
 If you use a larger or smaller size, adjust the flour accordingly.

 - YOGURT: Plain yogurt is my first choice.
 Vanilla yogurt is OK but will add more sweetness.
 If you only have Greek yogurt, add a little water or milk to thin it to the consistency of yogurt.
 Buttermilk is also a viable substitute.

 - PUMPKIN: Butternut squash can stand in for the pumpkin, especially baby food squash.

 - FLOUR: All-purpose flour is best here.
-No sifting required but measure carefully.
+No sifting is required but measure carefully.
 Try not to pack the flour.

 - CINNAMON: Pumpkin pie spice could be substituted for cinnamon.
 The flavors will be a little more complex.

 FAQ about Iced Pumpkin Drop Cookies

 Yes.
 Double wrap to protect against freezer burn.
 Best eaten within a month.

 Store in a covered plastic, glass, or metal container.
 Because the cookies are iced, let them dry for a couple of hours before storing.
 Then, arrange in layers with plastic wrap or waxed paper between each layer.
 Cover and place the whole container in a sealed plastic bag.

 Instead of browned butter icing, try regular butter icing or glaze.
 Your cookies will still be a hit!